Stocks: Smooth Sailing

 While I remain of the view that Treasury yields (TLT) are likely to remain low if not continue lower due to relative value versus the rest of the world coupled with the fact that inflationary pressures remain benign and sustained growth prospects limited in an environment where central bankers are increasingly tightening monetary policy (read: rising odds of a recession at some point down the road), the potential remains for a sustained rise in bond (AGG) yields to fully take hold.

 But despite the swagger of equity analysts proclaiming that such an outcome will be negative for bonds but positive for stocks, this is simply not how interconnected financial markets work.
-For unless the rise in interest rates is accompanied by one booming wave of sustained economic growth and higher inflation, any sustained rise in bond yields could spell the quick end of the second longest bull market in history, for it would remove a key justification for premium stock valuations at the same time it raises the cost of capital and changes the metrics on the corporate share repurchase math, thus stripping the stock market of a key buyer that has been propping up stocks for so many years during the post crisis period while institutional and individual investors have steadily streamed to the exits.
+For unless the rise in interest rates is accompanied by one booming wave of sustained economic growth and higher inflation, any sustained rise in bond yields could spell the quick end of the second longest bull market in history, for it would remove a key justification for premium stock valuations at the same time it raises the cost of capital and changes the metrics on the corporate share repurchase math, thus stripping the stock market of a key buyer that has been propping up stocks for so many years during the post-crisis period while institutional and individual investors have steadily streamed to the exits.

 Once again, higher bond yields is not my base case, but stock bulls should be careful what they flippantly observe and dismiss when it comes to interest rates.